 Similar to aquatic plants, prairie plants can be installed from containers.
 Containers are typically used for species that do not establish well, or quickly from seed (liatris, lilies, butterfly milkweed, etc.), and for species where little seed is available.
+The number of containerized plants used for projects often depends on project budget.
 For raingardens, biofiltration areas and many other BMPs it is common to use containerized plants instead of seed to ensure rapid establishment and a predictable spacing and distribution of species, adding to an ordered appearance.
 Containerized plants are commonly planted in late spring after plugs have a chance to mature.
-Some plantings are also conducted in late fall after plants are dormant.
+Some plantings are also conducted in the fall.
 It is important that plants will not have too much weed competition and are watered.
+In the summer months during the first year, new plantings require 1 inch of water per week, either by rainfall or by supplemental watering.
+If drought conditions occur during the second year, supplemental watering may also be required.
 Flags may be needed for large areas to mark the location of plants and aid watering efforts.